What can you expect?

 Pastor and people chant psalms and sing the songs of angels and saints.
-The diversity of hymns and scripture readings is complemented by changing parts of the service, proper to the church year.
-The sermon focuses on Christ crucified and resurrected for the forgiveness of our sins.
+The diversity of hymns and Scripture readings is complemented by changing parts of the service, according to the Church Year.
+The sermon focuses on Christ crucified and resurrected for the forgiveness of your sins.

 Bread and wine are brought forth and with God’s Word become Christ’s flesh and blood.
 Jesus is known to us in the breaking of the bread (Luke 24:35).
 He gives Himself fully to us in His Supper, so that we might give ourselves fully in service to our neighbor.
 A hymn is sung, and we receive God’s blessing through the mouth of His servant.
-The Supper is ended and we depart in peace.
+The Supper is ended, and we depart in peace.

-Because Holy Communion can be received unworthily to our detriment, and because the Sacrament testifies to a common confession of faith, we invite to the Lord’s Table members of this congregation and those who belong to sister congregations of The Lutheran Church—Missouri Synod (i.e., those churches in full fellowship and agreement with the LCMS).
+Because Holy Communion can be received unworthily to our detriment and the Sacrament testifies to a common confession of faith, out of love for our guests, we invite to the Lord’s Table members of this congregation and those who belong to sister congregations of The Lutheran Church—Missouri Synod (i.e., those churches in full fellowship and agreement with the LCMS).

 If you do not belong to an LCMS congregation but would like to come forward to receive a blessing, please kneel and cross your arms over your chest.
 Please speak with the pastor if you have any questions about Holy Communion or are not yet in full communion fellowship with us.